ZhihaoTang615/campus-lost-and-found-platform/docs/iterations/week-6-practical-reflection.md

 ## Context

 Our team is currently working on Iteration 2 of the Campus Lost and Found Platform.

 Practical 6 focuses on reflecting on Iteration 1 and using the result to adjust the Iteration 2 backlog and task tracking.
+The main purpose is to make sure our Iteration 2 plan is realistic based on the actual velocity from Iteration 1.

 This practical also connects with the Week 6 topic of version control.
-Our team uses GitHub commits, branches, issues, and the project board to track changes and manage development work.
+Our team uses GitHub commits, branches, issues, pull requests, and the project board to track changes and manage development work.

 ---